 When my brother and I went to visit New York City in 2018, one of the things I was most excited about was visiting the Museum of Modern Art with vision loss.
 While it may seem odd that someone who uses a blindness cane would be so enthusiastic about visual art, MOMA has a lot of really cool accessibility features for guests who are blind or that have low vision.
-Here are my tips for visiting the Museum of Modern Art with visual impairment, which encompasses vision loss such as low vision and blindness.
+Here are my tips for visiting the Museum of Modern Art with visual impairment, inclusive of blind, low vision, and neurological visual impairment/CVI.

 Audio description at MOMA